Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ProjectWideActions.md

 > **Note:** If you already have an Action Asset assigned, this button is not displayed, and instead the Actions Editor is displayed, allowing you to edit the project-wide actions.

-To create an Action Asset with default actions pre-configured, click  **"Create a new Project-wide Input Action Asset"**.
-The asset is created in your project, and automatically assigned as the **Active Input Action Asset**.
+To create an Action Asset with default actions pre-configured, click  **"Create a new project-wide Action Asset"**.
+The asset is created in your project, and automatically assigned as the **project-wide actions**.

 ## Edit project-wide actions